bolt/docs/source_docs/extensions/basics/about.md

 A Bolt extension has to follow a few strict rules, so it can be auto-loaded by Bolt and to make sure it won't interfere with other Bolt functionality or even other Extensions.

 To do this, we have to keep the following rules:

- - An extension must be placed on the Extension Marketplace.
  - Each extension has its own PSR-4 namespace.
- - If the extension has its own configuration, it should be in a `config.yml` file in the extension folder.
+ - If the extension has its own configuration, it should be in a `config/config.yml.dist` file in the extension folder.
  - The extension should come with a 'readme' file.
-It must be named `readme.md`, and is written in the Markdown format.
+It must be named `README.md`, and is written in the Markdown format.
- - The `extension` defines two methods named `getName()` and `initialize()`.
+ - The `extension` either extends `\Bolt\Extension\SimpleExtension`, or implements `\Bolt\Extension\ExtensionInterface`
  - The 'entry points' for callbacks and Twig functions and modifiers must be functions in the defined namespace.
    Additional code can be procedural or implemented in classes.

 To get the hang of how extensions work, it's best to have a look for other popular extensions on the Marketplace.
-They all have a link to the source code on the information page..
+They all have a link to the source code on the information page.

 Coding your extensions
 ----------------------